jcturing/BoolEngine/README.md

 # BoolEngine
-Simple Game Engine based on Allegro
+A simple Game Engine based on Allegro.